Miss Zhao's suicide: "Commentary On Miss Zhao's Suicide"

 Tao Yi published her writings regarding to "Miss Zhao's Suicide" on Nü Jie Zhong, or Women's Bell, under the pseudonym Si Yong.
 In her writing "Commentary on Miss Zhao's Suicide," Tao criticized the traditional marriage system for being responsible to Miss Zhao's suicide.
 She indicated that Miss Zhao's suicide was not a special, unique incident; there are countless other young women being forced to death under this wicked system.
 Moreover, Tao emphasized the lack of decision power owned by women in determining their own life, which made many of them choose a sudden death over a cruel life.

 Comparing Two Opinions

 Despite both criticized the traditional marriage system, compared to Mao's argument, Tao believed that the significance of "Miss Zhao's Suicide" should have been more centered on reforming the marriage system instead of loving for freedom.
 Tao argued that if Miss Zhao "were just a passive person trying to protect her own freedom, then why did she not commit suicide at the time she hid the knife, or while she rode in the sedan with her family to her sister's home?
 Why did she wait till she was in her bridal clothes, and sitting in her bridal sedan, to commit suicide?"
 Tao argued that her action of committing suicide on her trip to her groom's house should be interpreted as her deliberate attempt to protest against the vile marriage system.

+Xiang Jingyu

+Mao Zedong discussed Zhao's suicide with Xiang Jingyu and suggested that Xiang should hold a meeting to discuss women's perspectives on the issues.
+Xiang did so and delivered a speech in which denounced arranged marriage and advocated for women's liberation.